Girl Crazy (1943 film)

 Girl Crazy is a 1943 American musical film starring Judy Garland and Mickey Rooney.
 Produced by the Freed Unit of Metro-Goldwyn-Mayer, it is based on the stage musical Girl Crazy – which was written by Guy Bolton and Jack McGowan, with music and lyrics by George and Ira Gershwin.
-It was the last of Garland and Rooney's nine movies as co-stars, the pair appearing only once more together on film, as guest stars in 1948's Words and Music.
+It was the last of Garland and Rooney's nine movies as co-stars, the pair appearing only once more together on film, with Garland as a guest star in 1948's Words and Music in which Rooney played songwriter Lorenz Hart.

 Production began with Busby Berkeley as director, but he was soon replaced by Norman Taurog.
-The film used all six songs from the original stage musical, plus another Gershwin song, "Fascinating Rhythm".
+The film used six songs from the original stage musical, plus another Gershwin song, "Fascinating Rhythm".

 Plot

 Dan Churchill, Jr., a young playboy, is a headache for his concerned tycoon father.
 In hopes that isolation from girls will help Junior concentrate on his studies, Churchill senior takes Danny out of Yale University and packs him off to the all-male Cody College of Mines and Agriculture somewhere deep in the saguaroed American West.

 Walking endless miles from the train depot to the isolated college he meets Ginger Gray, the local postmistress and favorite of all the students.
 He immediately falls for her.
 Though he is initially not pleased with what he finds at the school, including the primitive facilities, rough-riding, and practical-joking fellow students, he eventually settles in - and resumes pitching woo at Ginger.

 The couple become attracted to each other, and are devastated when they learn that the college, run by her grandfather, must close due to falling enrollment.
 Using his father's name, Danny wheedles his way into seeing the state governor, and extracts a one-month reprieve to boost applications and avoid a shuttering.
 Danny divines that an Old West show that crowns a "Queen of the Rodeo" will attract not only desired attention but that of the fairer sex.

 Tommy Dorsey's band is engaged to play and the event is a success, but Danny crowns the governor's daughter Queen instead of Ginger.
 Applications surge, the school's future is secured, but he must win back the heart of his true love.
 He does, and a celebration of dance and music caps their reconciliation.